Grasmere

 The educational profile of Grasmere exceeds national averages, with above-average qualification levels and academic performance metrics

-A substantial 21.8% of the population actively pursues formal education.
-This includes 7.0% in secondary education, 6.6% in primary education, and 4.5% pursuing tertiary education.
+A total of 21.8% of the population is actively pursuing formal education, including 7.0% in secondary education, 6.6% in primary education, and 4.5% in tertiary education.

 Frequently Asked Questions - Education